zamandalee/Snippet/README.md

 - [ ] Allow for users to submit snippets: form to send a link (ex.: a Wikipedia link) that will be curated if it fits a category

 ## Bonus Features
-- [ ] Next to each snippet, an interesting/not interesting button to click on that will update user preferences
+- [ ] Use external database to ensure same content each day for every computer
+- [ ] Allow users to see their Snippet history
+- [ ] Custom styling for their homepage
+- [ ] Google Earth images/National Geographic/etc. API for background behind the snippet

 # Technologies and Technical Challenges
 - JavaScript